MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 - You are highly honoured by Him.
 Pillars are usually named or decorated to honour important people. ==Galatians 2:9== - Paul refers to church leaders as pillars

 What do the names mean?
-- The name of God is - OWNERSHIP, You belong to Him
+- The name of God is - OWNERSHIP, (I belong to Him)
-- The New jerusalem is - Citizenship
+- The New jerusalem is - CITIZENSHIP, in Heaven (My eternal home)
+- My own
 >'He who has an ear, let him hear what the Spirit says to the churches.’ ' ==Revelation 3:13== https://www.bible.com/bible/59/REV.3.13